privateRecsys/privaterecsys/README.md

 ## Frontend
-From the root directory of this project, set up and start the frontend with:
+From the pythonProject/webApplicaition directory of this project, set up and start the frontend with:
 ```
 cd web
 nvm use